 Jesus Became My Light

-Still took a few years for the eczema to completely calm down, but it was much more bearable.
-To this day, I still have some flare ups, but never as harsh as before my anointing.
+Still took a few years for eczema to completely calm down, but it was much more bearable.
+To this day, I still have some flare-ups, but never as harsh as before my anointing.

 I believe Jesus heard me.
 He made things easier by comforting me with His courage.
 Above all, He heard and answered the cry of my church.
 He kept His word.